leekshaffer/GenDID/README.md

 <!-- badges: end -->

-The goal of GenDID is ti implement the generalized DID estimator approach to analysis of stepped wedge cluster-randomized trials and observational/quasi-experimental panel data.
+The goal of GenDID is to implement the generalized DID estimator approach to analysis of stepped wedge cluster-randomized trials and observational/quasi-experimental panel data.
 See manuscript at
 <https://arxiv.org/abs/2405.08730>.